 Who we are

-We began as an after-school gathering of a few passionate students eager to help our peers with their science fair projects.
+We began in 2016 as an after-school gathering of a few passionate students eager to help our peers with their science fair projects.
 However, looking outside our high school, we saw that too many of our fellow students were left to their own devices and weren’t getting the education they deserved

 Budget restraints within our broader school district, for instance, meant many schools couldn’t provide quality STEM education in the classroom, much less offer compelling extracurricular enrichment programs.
 Nationally, less than half of 8th-grade teachers in high-poverty schools have sufficient resources to teach science.